bhargav1907/Coursera_Capstone/Report.md

 Logistic Regression was performed with 'liblinear' solver and with a 0.01 value of C.

-Performance of classification models: The best models(based on their performances) are labeled in red.
+Performance of classification models: The best models(based on their performances) are labelled in red.

 ![](dta_3.png)